413x5/mx-wcc24-rs/token-manager-contract/README.md

 Use the [MultiversX Utility App](https://utils.multiversx.com/) `Read endpoints` and `Write endpoints` tabs to interact with the contract.

 1. To issue tokens:
-   - Call `issue_token_snow` with desired amount and optional token name
+   - Call `issueTokenSnow` with desired amount and optional token name
    - Send at least 0.05 EGLD.
 Extra EGLD will be returned.
-   - Specify 100000000 in the `Contract Transaction Gas Limit` field to have enouogh gas for the issue transaction
+   - Specify 100000000 in the `Contract Transaction Gas Limit` field to have enough gas for the issue transaction

 2. To burn tokens:
-   - Call `burn_tokens` with the token ID and amount to burn
+   - Call `burnTokens` with the token ID and amount to burn
    - Only the token issuer can burn their tokens

 3. To claim tokens:
-   - Call `claim_tokens` with the token ID
+   - Call `claimTokens` with the token ID
    - Only the token issuer can claim their tokens

 4. To query information: